Guillaume-Docquier/python-azure-func-tutorial/README.md

 - Denormalize the predictions
 - Return the predictions

-Annnnd you're done!
+Annnnd we're done!
 Not quite.
-Your function should work, but we don't have a model yet!
+The function should work, but we don't have a model yet!
 Let's do it now.

 Go back to the root, create a folder called ``ai-model`` and navigate into it